Skip to main content

 If You’re Injured While Driving a Loaner Vehicle

-If you’re injured in an accident while driving a loaner vehicle, you need experienced legal representation to navigate the complex insurance coverage issues.
+If you’re injured in an accident while driving a loaner vehicle, you need experienced legal representation to address the complex insurance coverage issues.
 The interplay between your personal insurance, the loaner vehicle’s insurance, and potentially other parties’ insurance requires careful analysis.

 The GEICO v.
 Wesco cases highlight how complex insurance coverage disputes can become.
 What seems straightforward – who pays when you’re injured in a loaner vehicle – can involve multiple insurance companies, complex regulatory requirements, and sophisticated legal arguments.